Here’s a quotation to think about:

 5 Reasons Women Stay in Loveless Marriages

-Here are a few reasons why women live without love, staying with men they should’ve left years ago.
+Here are a few reasons why women live without love, staying with men they should have left years ago.
+If you know why you’re staying in a loveless marriage, then you’re more likely to survive it.

-Some of these reasons are directly from my readers, and others are what I know from my own experience in an unhealthy, controlling “love” relationship.
+Some of these reasons are directly from my readers, and others are what I know from my own experience in unhealthy, controlling “love” relationships.

 Fear of what people will say